hackdaymanifesto/site/index.markdown

 The venue should be relatively easy for people from outside of town to locate, with good public transport links.
 If it's difficult to reach, try to provide alternative means of transportation, such as coaches to/from local transport hubs throughout the event.
-Provide a full address, GPS coordinates, and detailed travel instructions along with the location of the nearest car park to all attendees well in advance of the event.
+Provide a full address, and if necessary, additional instructions to all attendees well in advance of the event.

+Include instructions/contacts/getting in arrangements, too (i.e., what do to at reception/security desks).

 ### Accessibility